jsjtzyy/Algorithms/README.md

+This repository is created for some useful algorithms and data structures

 # Algorithms

-This repository is built for some useful and common algorithms.
-Some data structures will be included as well.
+# Data Structure
+Trie
+Segment Tree
+Suffix Array / Suffix Tree